-Romania's SME sector resembles similar characteristics with the European Union (EU) SMEs, even though EU has a comparatively higher share of micro firms (EC, 2012a).
-The sector level distribution in Romania shows that the concentration of SMEs is the highest in wholesale and retail trade (44%), followed by service sectors such as hotels and catering, transport, real estate and business services (29%), construction (18%) and manufacturing (11%) (EC, 2012a).
+The sector level distribution in Romania shows that the concentration of SMEs is the highest in wholesale and retail trade (44 %), followed by service sectors such as hotels and catering, transport, real estate and business services (29 %), construction (18 %) and manufacturing (11 %) (EC, 2012a).

-In terms of economic development, the Romanian economy had a positive evolution after 2000 up to the beginning of the world level economic crisis, as the dynamics of the real GDP reflects.
-See Table 1.
+The Romanian economy had a positive development after 2000 up to the beginning of the world level economic crisis, as the evolution of the real GDP reflects (Table 1.)